vault27/Foundation/cisco.md

 # Cisco

+## Portfolio

 ## IOS
 - Monolithic operating system running directly on the hardware
 - Replaced with Cisco IOS XE

+Image types:

+- Original IOS for hardware - used with Dynamips
+- IOL (IOS on Linux also known as IOU)
+- QEMU images
+- IOSv - used in VIRL - can be downloaded with Cisco account, there are available:
+    - IOSXRv 9000
+    - IOSvL2
+    - CSR1000v
+    - ASAv
+    - NX-OSv
+    - IOS XRv
+    - IOSv
+- vIOS can be qcow2 image and vmdk image
+- qcow2 - is almost ready to be used in EVE
+- vmdk - need to be converted

+Image naming scheme:
+- K9 - crypto support

 ## IOS XR
 - Focuses on the needs of service providers